oracle-livelabs/security/database/advanced/avdf-restructured/assess-discover.md

 - Review your security risk posture
 - Review your sensitive data landscape
 - Review the security policy landscape
+- Review the global sets

 ## Task 1: Review your security risk posture
-The Security Insights in Security Central Console provides a unified, actionable view of your organization’s database security risks by delivering an in-depth assessment of security posture across your Oracle Database fleet.
+The Security Insights in **Security Central** Console provides a unified, actionable view of your organization’s database security risks by delivering an in-depth assessment of security posture across your Oracle Database fleet.
 It analyzes key areas such as configurations, user accounts, and sensitive data to surface potential risks.

 By offering a simplified, fleet-wide perspective across your entire Oracle Database fleet, it enables teams to quickly identify high-risk areas, prioritize mitigation efforts, and take focused action to strengthen the overall security posture.

 <details>
-<summary>**Step 1: Assess the Oracle database's security configuration risks**</summary>
+<summary>**Step 1: Assess configuration risks**</summary>

 1. Log in to the Security Central Console as *`AVAUDITOR`* (use the newly reset password)